veaba/tensorflow-docs/docs/tf.data/experimental/DistributeOptions.md

 ## Class DistributeOptions
 Represents options for distributed data processing.
 ### Aliases:
-- Class tf.compat.v1.data.experimental.DistributeOptions
+- Class `tf.compat.v1.data.experimental.DistributeOptions`
-- Class tf.compat.v2.data.experimental.DistributeOptions
+- Class `tf.compat.v2.data.experimental.DistributeOptions`
-[tf.data.Options](https://tensorflow.google.cn/api_docs/python/tf/data/Options)You can set the distribution options of a dataset through the experimental_distribute property of ; the property is an instance of tf.data.experimental.DistributeOptions.
+You can set the distribution options of a dataset through the `experimental_distribute` property of `tf.data.Options`; the property is an instance of `tf.data.experimental.DistributeOptions`.

 ```
  options = tf.data.Options()